noweber/Idle-Ogre/README.md

     - [Alpha Instance](https://zealous-mud-0ef58d91e.5.azurestaticapps.net/)

 ## Summary
 Idle Ogre is an async browser-based massive multiplayer idle RPG.
-Players gain characters and loot then configure their groups to battle other players and/or the AI to conquer the shared, persistent world.
+Players gain characters and loot then configure their groups from trillions of different combinations to conquer the world.

 ## Technologies Used
 Idle Ogre is built using Angular, .NET APIs, Azure Storage, and MongoDB hosted in Azure Kubernetes Service.
 Behind the scenes, data analytics pipelines are build using Scala with Azure Event Hubs' Apache Kafka interface and Apache Spark.
 In additiona, generative AI is used for game balance and tooling to produce the variety of sprites and content seen in this data-driven game.